 Past Papers for the London Consortium 11 Plus

-In addition to sitting the 70-minute reasoning test students may be called for interview as a part of the admissions process.
-Not all schools in the consortium automatically interview all applicants; Francis Holland School (Regent’s Park), Godolphin and Latymer and South Hampstead High School invite candidates for interview on the basis of their tests scores and school reference.
+In addition to sitting the 100-minute reasoning test students may be called for interview as a part of the admissions process.
+Not all schools in the consortium automatically interview all applicants; Francis Holland School (Regent’s Park), Godolphin and Latymer and South Hampstead High School invite candidates for interview based on their tests scores and school reference.

 The interview experience varies significantly across all of the schools; in some instances, interviews can be quite traditional, lasting between 15- and 30-minutes asking questions about a student’s academic, extracurricular and wider interests, whilst in others students are required to respond to stimuli (such as pictures or objects), interviewed in a group and/or take part in a range of activities as a part of fuller assessment day.